 Perfunctory.
-That’s the one word which keeps bubbling to the surface as I try and marshal my feelings about the new Nvidia RTX 2080 Super.
-On the one hand it’s very existence is thoroughly pleasing, but where the impressive RTX 2070 Super feels like a genuine upgrade over the original 2070, this RTX 2080 Super, welcome as it is, is a far more iterative, purely functional update.
+That’s the one word which keeps bubbling to the surface as I marshal my feelings about the Nvidia RTX 2080 Super.
+On the one hand its very existence is thoroughly pleasing, but where the impressive RTX 2070 Super feels like a genuine upgrade over the original 2070, this RTX 2080 Super, welcome as it is, is a far more iterative, purely functional update.
+Perfunctory, see?

 That’s arguably a matter of necessity, however.
 Nvidia is facing some stiff competition in the high-performance graphics card market for the first time in a long time, where the AMD RX 5700 XT has been priced aggressively – and, if you believe AMD’s Scott Herkelman, very tactically – against the middle tier of the GeForce RTX cards.
 And so the RTX 2070 Super has had to be, well, Super to beat it.
 To that end it uses a completely different GPU to its forebear while retaining the same basic MSRP.